BunkerYao/TinyStarCraft/README.md

 # TinyStarCraft
-A small RTS game like StarCraft series.
+A tiny clone of StarCraft.